efro.dataclassio

 46class IOExtendedData:

-47 """A class that data types can inherit from for extra functionality."""
+47 """A class types can inherit from for extra functionality."""

 48